 Highlight Rows Based on Drop-Down List

 Data validation is a very useful Excel feature.
-If we combine the drop-down list with conditional formatting than we can supply various highlights to the values chosen by the user.
+If we combine the drop-down list with conditional formatting then we can supply various highlights to the values chosen by the user.
 In this case the conditional formatting will only apply to the elements of the drop-down list.

 1. In this example we’ll use an additional range (column H) to apply conditional formatting for the drop-down list items.
 It’s easy to create a new column.
 Click Home Tab, click Insert then Insert sheet Columns.